Chleih/Website-Chleih/README.md

 - **Sass (SCSS)**: Used to structure and maintain styles in a modular way.
 - **Node.js & npm**: Used for local development tooling and dependency management.
 - **Prettier**: Used as the shared code formatter for consistent formatting across the project.
+- **ESLint**: Used to analyse JavaScript code and maintain code quality.
 - **EditorConfig**: Used to enforce consistent editor behavior such as indentation, line endings, and final newlines.

 ## 🚀 Getting started